codepongo/nbugtrack/README.md

 ## DEPS: ##

-Stock python, sqlite; Markdown module for the wiki can be installed like so:
+Stock python (tested with 2.7.1 and 3.2.1; YMMV with other versions), sqlite3; Markdown module for the wiki can be installed like so:

       [sudo] easy_install Markdown